Clinical Document Automation For Healthcare: A Comprehensive Guide (+ Webinar Access)

 How these challenges are undermining patients’ care and providers’ bottom line

-The net effect of these challenges, the webinar panelists agree, is that exchanging patient information among providers almost always requires manual, labor-intensive, and error-prone processes.
+The net effect of these challenges in healthcare document automation, the webinar panelists agree, is that exchanging patient information among providers almost always requires manual, labor-intensive, and error-prone processes.

 For example, Ann Richardson, Founder of LeadWell Healthcare Consultants, notes that 80% of patient information arrives at providers’ practices as unstructured documents – such as faxes and even handwritten notes that computer systems can’t automatically read and process.